The best credit cards for cashback

 If you have a credit card that gives you cashback at say a rate of 0.5%, for every £100 you spend, you get 50p back.
 As attractive as the promise of free money sounds, there are downsides too.

-A lot of credit card companies offer attractive cashback rates for only a fixed period of time, such as the first three months.
-And in order to get the most out of using cashback credit cards you need to be mindful of two things: you must use them for all your spending (but watch out for credit card fees with any purchases) and you must pay off the full amount every month.
+Credit card companies may offer attractive cashback rates for only a fixed period of time, such as the first five months.
+In order to get the most out of using cashback credit cards you need to be mindful of two things: it may be beneficial to use them for all your spending (but watch out for credit card fees with any purchases) and you must pay off the full amount every month.

-The introductory cashback offers could be useful if you know you're going to be buying something expensive – getting a 5% discount isn't to be sneered at.
-But if you carry a balance over just once, the resulting interest charge could wipe out any cashback savings you make.
+The introductory cashback offers could be useful if you know you're going to be buying something expensive.
+But if you carry a balance over just once, the resulting interest charge could wipe out any cashback you get.

-It is also worth noting that cashback credit card providers often charge a fee and typically offer uncompetitive interest rates.
+Cashback credit card providers can charge a fee and typically offer uncompetitive interest rates.
 Some also require a minimum spend before you can generate cashback savings.
-As with any credit card, be careful to pay it off in full to avoid being charged interest, and always check the terms and conditions to make sure the card is the right one for you.

 -